Are you thinking about fixing up a room before the holidays?

 The Bathroom –

 Want to talk overwhelm?
 I wanted to cry every time I walked into this room.
 I really wasn’t sure I could save this room.
-That’s why I chose this room to tackle first.

 The process was basically the same.